Last updated on August 11th, 2019

 Here’s Five Hidden Costs of Smoking

-1 – I recently shopped around for better health insurance rates and discovered that the penalties for smokers (even those like my husband, who recently quit smoking) can up your premium between 25 and 40 per cent!
+1 – A while back I shopped around for better health insurance rates and discovered that the penalties for smokers (even for those like my husband, who had recently quit smoking) can up your premium between 25 and 40 per cent!
 Life insurance premiums for smokers are typically double that of non-smokers.

 2 – Then there’s the extra cost of dry cleaning.
 Even if the jacket or sweater isn’t dirty, it smells of tobacco after one wearing.